 Never!
 But I always spend a lot of time trying out the objects I make.

 Do you think cutlery can still be improved?
 If yes, in what way?

 Yes!
 I think there are many new areas to explore in art.
 To me it is about representation and the imaginable.
 The borders between dream and reality are not fixed.
 The only thing that can limit your experience of art are your prejudices.

 What was the inspiration for your Steinbeisser series?

-Hearing the lecture of Jouw and Martin at the Zimmerhoef Symposium in Bad Rappenhau, Germany in 2017 inspired me to start experimenting with cutlery.
+Hearing the lecture of Jouw and Martin at the Zimmerhof Symposium in Bad Rappenau, Germany, in 2017 inspired me to start experimenting with cutlery.

 Describe your work in 3 words!

 What kind of materials do you use and where do you get them from?

 I have been using materials like my mother’s gallstones, sea shells, diamond dust, soap, old shoe soles, just to mention a few.
 For the cutlery I used a combination of silver with old wood branches from the forest behind my house.